 If your jaws don’t line up, your teeth don’t meet.
 The same is true if your teeth are turned, crowded, or missing.
 Bite problems fall into three main classes.
 You may have one or more of these common bite problems.

-Jaw don’t line up – Underbite (Class III): Lower jaw is too large or too far forward.
-Or upper jaw is too small.
+Jaws don’t line up – Underbite (Class III): Lower jaw is too large or too far forward.
+Or the upper jaw is too small.
 Lower teeth close in front of upper teeth.

 Get more detailed information about common bite problems here.